Railway Operators in Norway

 The original national railway company NSB has been split in an infrastructure company, freight operating company CargoNet AS, and a passenger operating company still called NSB.

-NSB has five subsidiaries: NSB Persontrafikk (operates passenger trains on the national network), NSB Anbud (operates contracted passenger trains on the national network), NSB Berging (responsible for hauling broken-down trains and rescueing passengers from stranded/derailed trains), Flytoget (operates express trains to the Gardemoen airport outside Oslo) and Mantena (services rolling stock).
+NSB has five subsidiaries: NSB Persontrafikk (operates passenger trains on the national network), NSB Anbud (operates contracted passenger trains on the national network), NSB Berging (responsible for hauling broken-down trains and rescueing passengers from stranded/derailed trains), Flytoget (operates express trains to the Gardemoen airport outside Oslo, in the mean time fully owned by the Norwegian state) and Mantena (services rolling stock).
+In 2017 Mantena was transferred to Bane NOR.

 Since 2006 first class seating is history in Norway.
 Instead, travellers who want upgraded comfort and service, are offered the so called "comfort service".
 This is still to consider as second class, but with some better space, facilities for using laptops + free coffee and newspapers.
 To a cost of NOK 75,- the service has been a certain success - in fact so popular that you cannot be sure to get a peaceful ride in these compartments anymore...